Teaching Awards - celebrating excellence

 Celebrating excellence in teaching

 Congratulations to everyone who was nominated for an award in 2019 and to our award winners.
+Nominations are now open for the University Teaching Awards 2020.
+The deadline for nominations is Wednesday 12 February 2020 (noon).

 The University Teaching Awards recognise the significant contributions made by staff to enhance the academic lives of students and colleagues.